RetroReversing/retroReversing/pages/psp/PSPDevKit.md

 ## PSP-1000 Standard Commander Arm
 In order to use the DevKit to play games you need a controller, and what better controller than the psp itself!
 A custom PSP `Controller Arm` was provided with the devkit for such a purpose.
 It wasn't a real psp and the inside board were very different to a retail psp, it was mainly just an interface for providing button in put and screen output for the developers to see what it would look like on a real psp.
+Here is a tear down of the controler hardware by RetroGameTech [^2]:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/P_ajF24sfGc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## PSP Go Commander Arm